sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0427

+### 2025 0427 1326
+The word 'sadness' contains 'adn' which is also one of my common mispellings of 'and'.

 ### 2025 0427 1304 My Concrete Outlook on Frege
 I am forgoing my traditional methods of reading Frege for the following reasons.